ajberkley/cl-binary-store/README.md

 would shrink the file size by maximally 3 bytes per single float (assuming we have less than 256 reference ids in the file) but not worth it.

-You'd think we could avoid storing symbol-name strings in the reference tracker, but it's possible to have the same symbol name in multiple packages so its worth it in the end.